stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *Your prayer empowers your strikes with divine energy.*

-Until the spell ends, your weapon attacks deal an extra 1d4 sacred damage on a hit.
+Until the spell ends, your weapon attacks deal an additional 1d4 sacred damage on a hit.

 ## Earth Tremor
 *1st Level Evocation*<br>